 Tea Time Book Club

-Summer is here and so is Tea Time Book Club.
-August's book selection, The Readers of the Broken Wheel Recommend, by Katarina Bivald will be discussed Monday, Aug.
-8, at 6:30 p.m. at the Dr. James Carlson Library.
+Join us for tea at this month's Tea Time Book Club.
+Kitchens of the Great Midwest by J. Ryan Stradal,will be discussed Monday, Sept.
+12, at 6:30 p.m. at the Dr. James Carlson Library.
 All interested readers are welcome.

 Tea and dessert will be provided.
 Feel free to bring a favorite tea cup.
 No registration is required – just be ready for a great discussion!
 Ask at the Carlson Information Desk for each month’s book.
 For more information, contact Katrina at firstname.lastname@example.org.